longturn/freeciv21/docs/Coding/hacking.rst

 We mitigated the problem by increasing the send buffer size on the server and making it dynamic.
 We also added in strategic places in the code calls to a new :code:`flush_packets()` function that makes the server stall for some time draining the send buffers.
-Strategic places include whenever we send the whole Map.
+Strategic places include whenever we send the whole map.
 The maximum amount of time spent per :code:`flush_packets()` call is specified by the ``netwait`` variable.

 To disconnect unreachable clients we added two other features: the server terminates a client connection if it